 Enjoy real overland stagecoach rides for the entire family in historic Lincoln, New Mexico, where Billy the Kid once roamed.
 Call the Stage Company at (575) 653-4954 for more information.

-The mountain biking trails around Ruidoso New Mexico present a wide range of difficulty for cyclists of all experience levels, including a nationally recognized Top-10 trail near Cloudcroft.
-Call the Ruidoso Valley Chamber of Commerce at (877) 784-3676 for information.
+The mountain biking trails around Mescalero New Mexico present a wide range of difficulty for cyclists of all experience levels, including a nationally recognized Top-10 trail near Cloudcroft.

 Sleigh & Carriage Rides

-Enjoy carriage rides through historic midtown Ruidoso New Mexico and the beautiful Upper Canyon.
+Enjoy carriage rides through the beautiful Upper Canyon.
 Sleigh and Carriage rides are offered Thanksgiving through Martin Luther King Holiday Weekend.
 Call D Lazy 2 stables at (575) 257-7836 for more information.